jamesabel/longtaskrunnin/README.md

 Although it seems to be syntactically correct, and it doesn't throw any errors or exceptions, if you try to access the data elements from a class derived from Process the data is from the global instance of a class, not what you just ran.
 Those data members won't have the just-processed data.

+### Not using `QProcess`
+`multiprocessing.Process` is chosen over `QProcess` since `QProcess` requires that the process being run is already an executable (not a Python class or function).
+The added complexity of creating an executable is assumed to be undesirable and/or out of scope for the application.

 ### Process communication